aldelaro5/Bug-Fables-Internal-Docs/docs/MapControl/Follower system.md

     - If the follower's [animid](../Enums%20and%20IDs/AnimIDs.md) is `Maki`, its `ccol` gets a height of 3.0 and a center of (0.0, 1.5, 0.0)
     - The follower's `onground` is set to false (this is to force an animation update)

-#### `chompy` following
-`chompy` is a special kind of follower because it's not part of the main player party, but a regular `tempfollowers` that simply keeps reappearing on each map load.
-This is acomplished by logic in the first LateUpdate (known as `latestart`) that happens right after the main followers logic described above happens.

-It only happens if [flag](../Flags%20arrays/flags.md) 402 is true (Chompy is with Team Snakemouth) and the `player` isn't in a `submarine`.
-If these conditions are met, the following happens:

-- AddFollower is called without a caller and with 169 (`ChompyChan`) as id
-- The map's `chompy` is set to the follower entity just added
-- `chompy`'s `tempfollowerid` is set to the matching index of `tempfollowers`
-- `chompy`'s `onground` is set to false (this is to force an animation update)

 ### Issues with followers's `tempfollowerid`
 An entity's `tempfollowerid` field is intended to express the index of the follower in the map's `tempfollowers` array.
-It tracked purely for EntityControl to perform anti z fighting measures during the [Follow logic](../Entities/EntityControl/Notable%20methods/Follow.md) when the `player` is `flying`.
+It is tracked purely for EntityControl to perform anti z fighting measures during the [Follow logic](../Entities/EntityControl/Notable%20methods/Follow.md) when the `player` is `flying`.

-The problem is this isn't always assigned correctly because MainManager.AddFollower doesn't do this so it relies on the caller to do it and not all callers do it correctly.
+The problem is this isn't always assigned correctly because AddFollower doesn't do this so it relies on the caller to do it and not all callers do it correctly.
 In the case of the `TestRoom` map, it's not assigned at all so z figthing can happen when the `player` is `flying` still.

 More confusingly however is the normal case of adding followers other than `chompy`: in this case, MapControl incorrectly sets the follower's `tempfollowerid` to the index of the matching animid found in `canfollowID`.
 The problem is `canfollowID`'s order isn't guaranteed by this point to give matching indexes because an unknown amount of followers might not have existed in instance.`extrafollowers`.
 What this means is that it's possible that 2 followers ends up with the same `tempfollowerid` which would cause them to z fight when the `player` is `flying`.
 Whether or not this can happen depends very specifically on the order of `canfollowID` as specified in the map's prefab (after [AreaSpecific](Init%20methods/AreaSpecific.md) modified it if needed) and which specific animids are present in instance.`extrafollowers`.